 Reel Big Fish released their first studio album since leaving Jive Records, “Monkeys for Nothin' and the Chimps For Free” in 2007, on the Rock Ridge Music record label.
 They released a new studio album in 2009.
 The album, “Fame, Fortune and Fornication,” consisted of ten cover songs.
 Another album, “A Best of Us for the Rest of Us,” featuring a 22-track collection of re-recorded songs and a 14-track collection of “Skacoustic” versions produced by Barrett, was released in 2010.
 An extended version of the album, “A Best of Us for the Rest of Us (Bigger Better Bonus Deluxe Version),” was released in 2011.

-All American Speakers is a speakers bureau and booking agency providing information on booking Reel Big Fish for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Reel Big Fish speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Reel Big Fish for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Reel Big Fish speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Reel Big Fish, an inspirational motivational speaker. bio for Reel Big Fish agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Reel Big Fish